Okay, first of all: deep breath in, deep breath out. In through the nose, out through the mouth. You can do this!

 Some plan for years and others move abroad on a whim; either way, there are logistics-a-plenty to deal with after you hit that flight booking confirmation button.
 Don’t fret!
 There’s nothing a to-do list can’t handle and we’ve even made it for you!

-Let’s get down to business, here are 11 steps to help you prepare for living and working abroad.
+Let’s get down to business, here are 11 steps to help you prepare for your work in another country for a year.

 1. Call Mom & Dad

-Call your friends and family to let them know your life plans have recently gone in a new direction (a.k.a. you’re going to close up shop and begin a new job abroad).
+Call your friends and family to let them know your life plans have recently gone in a new direction (a.k.a. you’re going to close up shop and work in another country, casual).
 Assure them that you’ll be fine, even if you still haven’t convinced yourself of this yet (fake it til you make it, right?!).

 2. Sell Yo’ Stuff

 It’s all deadweight anyway, seriously.
 Repeat after me, it’s all deadweight (we promise).
-While we’re sure you treasure your boxes full of belongings, you don’t need them and they probably won’t fit in your backpack (or super new apartment) anyway.
+While we’re sure you treasure your boxes full of belongings, you don’t need them and they probably won’t fit in your backpack anyway.
 If you handle the sale of your old stuff effectively, you can even earn a decent amount of money to divert toward your new adventure abroad.